wp-plugins/wp-conversion-boxes/README.txt

 * Create various types of conversion boxes:
 	* Call To Action Box (Heading, description, image and a CTA button)
 	* Video Call To Action Box (Heading, description, video and a CTA button)
-	* Email Optin Box (Heading, description, image and email optin form) (Feature coming soon)
+	* Email Optin Box (Heading, description, image and email optin form)
-	* Video Optin Box (Heading, description, video and email optin form) (Feature coming soon)
+	* Video Optin Box (Heading, description, video and email optin form)
 * Easy to manage dashboard for all your conversion boxes.
 * 10+ free box templates.
 * Templating system to add your own templates (or ask us to make one for you).